Learning Outcomes

 Key Term: Declaration of Incompatibility

-A formal statement by a higher court that a provision of primary legislation is incompatible with a Convention right.
-It does not invalidate the law.
+A formal statement by a superior court that a provision of primary legislation (or subordinate legislation, in special circumstances) is incompatible with a Convention right.
+A declaration of incompatibility does not affect the validity, continued operation, or enforcement of the legislation; it does not bind parties to the proceedings and cannot invalidate or strike down Parliament’s work.

 Remedies against Public Authorities (Sections 6–8 HRA)